-1. Who is these guidelines for?
-4 2.
-Why do we need training for access to laboratories in containment and transit facilities?
-3. Who needs training for access to containment and transitional laboratories?
-4 3.1.
-Faculty/school/department staff and students 4 4.
-What is covered in the training?
-5 4.1.For access to the containment and transitional facilities' laboratories in FMHS SBS: 4.2.For access to other transitional facilities: 5 4.3.
-For access to PC2 laboratories within containment facilities: 5 4.4.
-For access to PC3 laboratories within containment facilities: 6 4.5.For access to specialised containment facilities for invertebrates, vertebrates plants: 5.
-Definitions 7
+Who is these guidelines for?
+4 Why do we need training for access to laboratories in containment and transit facilities?
+Who needs training for access to containment and transitional laboratories?
+4 1.
+Faculty/school/department staff and students 4 What is covered in the training?
+5 1.For access to the containment and transitional facilities' laboratories in FMHS SBS: 2.For access to other transitional facilities: 5 3.
+For access to PC2 laboratories within containment facilities: 5 4.
+For access to PC3 laboratories within containment facilities: 6 5.For access to specialised containment facilities for invertebrates, vertebrates plants: Definitions 7

-1. Who is these guidelines for?
+1. Who are these guidelines for?